IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 Changes to the library (including bug fixes) may cause significant changes to the profile, requiring changes to the profile described in the MUD file.
-Such changes are likely neither forward nor backward compatible with other versions, and in place updates to MUD files are therefore not indicated.
+Such changes are likely neither forward nor backward compatible with other versions, and in place updates to MUD files are therefore not advised.

 ## Motivation for updating MUD URLs

-While many small tweaks to a MUD file can be done in place, the situation described above, particularly when it comes to removing capabilities will suggest that changes to the MUD URL.
+While many small tweaks to a MUD file can be done in place, the situation described above, particularly when it comes to removing capabilities will suggest that changes to the MUD URL are in order.
 A strategy for doing this securely is needed, and the rest of this document provides a mechanism to do this securely.